 9.06.2024 - 27.07.2025 Events, History, News, Visual arts

-On June 9th, the Central Museum of Textiles in Łódź opens the exhibition “Arkadius.
+“Arkadius.
 Great Passions.
-Confrontations” – the world’s first exhibition presenting the history of the work of Arkadius Weremczuk, one of the most outstanding fashion designers born in Poland.
+Confrontations” is the world’s first exhibition, at the Central Museum of Textiles in Lodz, presenting the history of the work of one of Poland's most outstanding fashion designers.

 His bold collections shook the world of European fashion at the turn of the 2000s.
 The clothes and accessories he designed were worn by music and film stars such as Christina Aguilera, Ashanti, Bjork, Janet Jackson, Pink, and Adrien Brody.
 He was compared to John Galliano and Alexander McQueen.
 His name appeared in the pages of magazines such as “The New York Times,” “Daily Telegraph,” “The Independent,” “The Sunday Times,” and “Vogue.”